Stingrays in Florida on BeachHunter.net

 Above: the stingray tail barb.
 Ouch! photo copyright © Midthun 2007

-More detailed information on stingrays, stingray injuries, and how to avoid being injured by a stingray can be found in my FREE downloadable book on beach hazards.
-This book normally is downloaded by about 50 people each week.
-However on Labor Day, more than 90 people downloaded it in one day as a result of Steve Irwin's unusual and untimely death by stingray.
-My book is a pdf file and is about 1 megabyte in size.
-It is called How to Be Safe From Sharks, Jellyfish, Stingrays, Rip Currents and other Scary Things.
+More detailed information on stingrays, stingray injuries, and how to avoid being injured by a stingray can be found in my FREE downloadable Beach Survival Guide.
+My book is a pdf file.
+It is called Beach Survival Guide: How to Be Safe From Sharks, Jellyfish, Stingrays, Rip Currents and other Scary Things.
 Follow the link for more info and to download the book.
-See a photo of the book cover at the bottom of this page.